 Business owners are well-aware that time is more valuable than money.

-The company, on its home page, shares a testimonial from one client who was able to cut down proposal time from 3 hours to 45 minutes.
+The company has a testimonial from one client who was able to cut down proposal time from 3 hours to 45 minutes.
 Bidsketch also advertises that its subscribers will be able to cut their proposal creation time in half.

 Collectively, Bidsketch customers have been able to generate $261M+ in new projects — indicating that clients are able to achieve significant results (new business) in less time.